FourierDrive/Repo/docs/storage/mmc/common_commands.md

 ## SET_BLOCKLEN (CMD16)

 Sets the block length (in bytes) for all following block commands (read and write).
-Default block length is specified in the CSD.[cite: 1]
+Default block length is specified in the CSD.

 | Field | Start bit | Transmission bit | Command index | Block length | CRC7 | End bit |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |